What's New at MPE?

 Embedded systems tools

-Version 7 of the MPE Forth cross compiler compiles five to ten times faster than its v6 predecessors, now producing about 500 kb of binary code per second.
+Version 7 of the MPE Forth cross compiler produces over 500 kb of binary code per second.
 There are many detail improvements to the compilers and the target code.

 The first major item for users of 32 bit targets is the USB client interface.
 Your embedded system can be a memory stick or a virtual COM port or both (composite device).
 The code has been structured so that the hardware drivers are independent of the USB core layer and the class layer.
 Version 2 supports DMA operation for increased speed and reduced interrupt overhead.